 Additional online information, such as information for specific types of dementia (AD, FTD, LBD, others)

 Dementia symptoms can be caused by many diseases, and while a lot of advice and discussion is common across all forms of dementia, it is useful to know more about the soecific type of dementia a person may be having.
-This helps understand th symptoms, treatments, and progression of that type of dementia better.
+This helps understand the symptoms, treatments, and progression of that type of dementia better.
 Examples of various types of dementia are Alzheimer’s Disease, Fronto-temporal dementia, Lewy Body dementia, vascular dementia, Parkinsonian dementia, etc.

 A collection of useful online resources for specific dementia types is available on our page on “Diseases that Cause Dementia”, as part of the resources on the page, here: Links to understand more about various diseases that cause dementia symptoms (reversible and irreversible).
 Here, links have been provided to specific pages on various types of dementia, to understand the disease and also for organizations related to specific dementias and care related information for specific dementia types.
 Resources listed here include standard sites like Mayo Clinic, alz.org, Association of Fronto-temporal Degeneration, Lewy Body Association, etc., as well as some useful explanations and papers.

 Old Age Solutions Opens in new window is a portal on Technology Initiative for Disabled and Elderly.
 It is an initiative of the Ministry of Science and Technology, and created by AIIMS, Delhi.
 It provides information related to health, nutritional requirements, entertainment, recreation, environment, networking, and assistive devices for the ageing.
-The portal is available in English Opens in new window and Hindi Opens in new window (June 2018 update: The portal was earlier also available in Tamil, Telugu, Bengali and Marathi, but these have been discontinued)
+The portal is available in English Opens in new window and Hindi Opens in new window (June 2018 update: The portal was earlier also available in Tamil, Telugu, Bengali and Marathi, but these were discontinued)

 The White Swan Foundation Opens in new windowis a not-for-profit organization, whose partners include the reputed specialty hospital, NIMHANS Bangalore.
 White Swan has a portal on mental health and well-being intended for persons suffering from a mental health problem or caring for someone with a mental illness.
 It also offers information on mental well-being.
 The portal aims at providing right knowledge to the general public.
 It has two broad parts.
 Understanding Mental Health provides information on various aspects of mental health and well-being, include information on mental health, psychosocial challenges, opportunities, trends, views, etc. Psychiatric Disorders discusses various disorders identified by the science of psychiatry, and includes dementia and Alzheimer’s Disease as part of Life-stage disorders (geriatric disorders).
 The portal includes articles, interviews, real-life case studies and also some videos.
 In addition to available menus and lists, there is a search feature to locate information of interest.
 It invites sharing of stories from the public.